weka/wekachecker/README.md

 # wekachecker (source/build repository)

-NOTE: please refer to weka/tools/wekachecker instead for the binary version of this tool!!!!
+# NOTE: please use github.com/weka/tools/wekachecker for the binary version of this tool
+# Do not run from this repository directly

 This repository is the source/build code for weka/tools/wekachecker